SpandanMozumder/Parallax-Scrolling---Website/README.md

-# Parallax-Scrolling---Website
+Parallax Scrolling Website
-HTML CSS and JavaScript Used
+Non - Responsive
-Parallax Scrolling Website - Non Responsive
+HTML, CSS and JavaScript used